chps67/Cytosim-GUI/README.md

 ## *** Please cite this page if you use Cytosim with Cytosim-GUI ***

 # For detailed instructions on how to compile and operate Cytosim-GUI, please refer to the Cytosim-GUI.md file in the Cytosim GUI folder of this repository.
+# The Cytosim-GUI.md file also contains useful hints to compile the Cytosim command tools with XCode upstream of their use with Cytosim-GUI.